MoncefDj/AI-DS-Masters/1st semester/Mathematics for Machine Learning/Workshop 02/README.md

-# Mathematics for data science workshop 02
+# Mathematics for Machine Learning

 A workshop to enhance my understanding of linear algebra.